 Pelvic organ prolapse occurs when a pelvic organ—such as your bladder—drops (prolapses) from its normal place in your lower belly and pushes against the walls of your vagina.
 This can happen when the muscles that hold your pelvic organs in place get weak or stretched from childbirth or surgery.
+Are you searching for Gynecology Brooklyn?
+Doral Health and Wellness — Women’s Health Center is the best option for you.

 Many women will have some pelvic organ prolapse.
 It can be uncomfortable or painful.
 But it isn’t usually a significant health problem.
 It doesn’t always get worse.
 And in some women, it can get better with time.